Traditional Arizona: Civil War

-The closure of the mail line was one of the main reasons Arizona would secede from the Union and petition to join the Confederate States, one other main concern for the creation of Arizona Territory was the problem of constant Apache attacks in Arizona's southern frontier.
-Arizonans were incensed by the fact that there were not sufficient U.S. soldiers in the region to protect them from attack.
+The closure of the mail line was one of the main reasons Arizona would secede from the Union and petition to join the Confederate States.
+Another main concern for the creation of Arizona Territory was the problem of constant Apache attacks in Arizona's southern frontier.
+Arizonans were angry that there were not sufficient U.S. soldiers in the region to protect them from attack.
 The aim of becoming a separate American territory was realized after the First Battle of Mesilla when future governor, John R. Baylor defeated the Union garrison of Fort Fillmore with help from Arizonan militia.
 Mesilla and Tucson would become important towns for the Confederate war effort in the region.
 Tucson was an old Spanish presidio, protected by high adobe walls and had already been the scene of several Apache battles in the past.
 Tucson was also the largest settlement in Southern Arizona at the time and had already considered secession as far back as 1859, when Tucson citizens and Mesilla citizens petitioned the U.S. government for the creation of a Union Arizona territory, with this request being denied.
 Despite Tucson's presidio walls, the fortress had no garrison at the time of secession and therefore was an open city at first until the creation of a small militia force.
 Tubac, to the south of Tucson was another old Spanish presidio.
 Tucson's militia rescued the Tubacans during the Siege of Tubac in spring of 1861 under the command of Captain Granville Henderson Oury.
 After John R. Baylor established himself as Governor of Arizona, two district courts were created.
 The Confederates declared Mesilla the capital and home of the first district court, due to its geographical location, close to Texas and not beyond the vast stretch of desert that lies beyond Tucson and Mesilla.
 Tucson was home of the second district court.
 Not long after the official creation of Confederate Arizona in early 1862, Texan and Arizonan rebels defeated a Union cavalry patrol at the Battle of Canada Alamosa.